ruundii/bthidhub/README.md

 That last step could take an hour to complete.
 When the RPi reboots, the LED will switch off once the service is ready to use.

-Finally, go to the [rpi-ip-address]:8080 for the web configuration interface.
+Finally, go to http://[rpi-ip-address]:8080 for the web configuration interface.

 ## Usage